InfiniteMilesSamuel/RescuingTheUniverse/README.md

    - Share all findings and data through our collaborative platforms.

 3. **Engage and Educate**
-   - Decorate the HQ with ideas and poetry to inspire and inform.
+   - Decorate the hub with ideas and poetry to inspire and inform.
    - Host workshops, training sessions, and outreach programs.

 4. **Global Outreach**